 Absolutely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

 Is there a warranty that comes with it?

-Most manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.
+Most manufacturers have established a standard 5-year parts warranty on dry charge units.
+While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.